 (4) Notwithstanding subsection (1), a district inspector may agree in writing that, in the case of the mining operations of a small syndicate consisting of self-employed persons, an appointment of an underground manager need not be made.

-[Section 35 amended by No. 16 of 2008 s.
+[Section 35 amended: No. 16 of 2008 s.
 11.]

 36. Alternate and deputy underground managers, appointment and functions of